 The most used type of cladding panel around the world has an invisible or hidden fixation, which means that once installed, you won’t be able to see the screws.

 How does it work?
-The tongue and groove joint hosts the screw and then cover it with the overlapping insulated panel.
+The tongue and groove joint hosts the screw and then covers it with the overlapping insulated panel.
 This system is often used in facades or cladding of buildings.

 Example of Cladding Panel With Hidden Fixation

 VISIBLE FIXATION JOINT

 The visible fixation joint is a popular tongue and groove joint, where the fixation stays apparent.
 Reliable, resistant, and easy to install.
 It’s essential not to over-fasten the screws, as this will deform the panel’s surface.

 VISIBLE FIXATION COLD-ROOM JOINT OR LABYRINTH JOINT

 It exists a version of the visible joint that we have specially designed for cold-room walls and ceilings: the Frigo or Labyrinth joint.
 The insulated panel with the Frigo’s joint offers a double and more rooted tongue and groove joint to prevent air leaks.
 It’s also known as the Labyrinth joint because of its complex shape.
 The most exciting feature is that in this joint, you add different types of sealant, depending on the environment and on the temperature of use, making it virtually leak-proof.
 Here you can find the Advantages of Labyrinth – Joint on Cold – Room Insulated Panels